mperdom/vol_elastic/docs/Ntfswalk_Timeline_Analysis.md

 # Ntfswalk Time Analysis Documentation

 ## Commands to push data to Elasticsearch
-There are six files I used to push data to Elasticsearch.
-The following six commands correspond to ingesting those files to ES:
+There are six files I used to push data to Elasticsearch on the linux systems brought up by AWS.
+The following six linux commands correspond to ingesting those files to ES:

 Windows app event logs
 ```